England's seven steps to redemption

 “We are trying to encourage our younger teams to keep playing the right ball.
 If you keep possession for long enough, teams tire, gaps appear and then you have to be ruthless in the penalty areas.”

-Crucially, the Academies were now producing players with the technical ability to be able to deliver this style of play.
-They also had the tactical intelligence to be able to play different positions and to adapt depending on the state of the game.
+Crucially, the Academies were now producing players with the technical ability required to deliver this style of play.
+They also had the tactical intelligence to be able to play in different positions and adapt depending on the state of the game at any given time.

-Meanwhile, Ashworth had identified that the most successful countries in international football, such as France, Spain and Germany, tended to have players who had been successful playing for their countries at youth level.
+Meanwhile, Ashworth had identified that the most successful countries in senior international football, such as France, Spain and Germany, tended to have players who had competed together for their countries at youth level.